S'pore and South American trade bloc Mercosur conclude FTA talks

 The comprehensive agreement includes commitments by Singapore and Mercosur to provide greater access to each other's markets through lower tariff rates on products traded, enhanced market access for services that companies provide, and opportunities for firms to access government procurement projects.

+For example, Singapore agri-food giants have a presence in the bloc which logistics companies can tap.
+Brazil is also a key supplier of chicken to the city-state.

+"Combined with other FTAs in Asia, we hope companies here can have opportunities to be connectors for this side of the world," said the SLA spokesman.

-The agreement will also contain cooperation initiatives in a wide range of areas, including competition policy, micro, small and medium enterprises, and intellectual property rights.
+The agreement will also contain cooperation initiatives in a wide range of areas, including competition policy; micro, small and medium-sized enterprises; and intellectual property rights.

 "These measures will benefit businesses by expediting the clearance of goods."

-The agreement will also promote collaboration between governments in helping micro, small and medium enterprises internationalise and develop entrepreneurial skills.
+The FTA will also promote collaboration between governments in helping micro, small and medium-sized enterprises internationalise and develop entrepreneurial skills.

 The latest trade pact follows an agreement struck in May between Singapore and the Pacific Alliance of Chile, Colombia, Mexico and Peru to strengthen economic ties.